 - The total surface area of a cone-shaped object mounted on a hemisphere

-- The surface area of solid surmounted by a hemisphere
+- The surface area of the solid surmounted by a hemisphere

 - The surface area of the remained solid when a cone-shaped is from a solid cylinder

-To get complete solutions for chapter 13 of class 10 maths, students can visit us.
-Moreover, they can get other study materials as well such as notes, books, questions papers and some tips and tricks to effectively prepare for the Maths exam.
+To get complete solutions for Chapter 13 of Class 10 Maths, students can visit BYJU’S website.
+Moreover, they can get other study materials as well, such as notes, books, question papers and some tips and tricks to effectively prepare for the Maths exam.

-The questions in exercise 13.1, are prepared as per the topics covered in the chapter before this exercise and also some solved examples.
-The methods are the generic methods present on the solutions, which students can relate to easily with the given concepts of finding surface areas for different shapes.
+The questions in Exercise 13.1 are prepared as per the topics covered in the chapter before this exercise and also some solved examples.
+The methods present in the solutions help students to grasp the given concepts of finding surface areas for different shapes easily.